-The proxy statement, the Form 10-K for the year ended December 31, 2017, and annual report to stockholders is available at http://ir.acadia-pharm.com.
+This proxy statement and the Company's annual report to stockholders is available at https://ir.acadia-pharm.com.

-ELECTION OF DIRECTORS
+PROPOSAL 1: ELECTION OF DIRECTORS

-ACADIA's Board of Directors is divided into three classes.
+Acadia's Board of Directors is divided into three classes.
 Each class consists of approximately one-third of the total number of directors, and each class has a three-year term.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including a vacancy created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified, or until such director's earlier death, resignation or removal.

-The Board of Directors presently has seven members.
-There are currently three directors in Class II, whose term of office expires in 2018.
-The three nominees for Class II directors are Julian Baker, Stephen Biggar, M.D., Ph.D., and Daniel Soland.
+The Board of Directors presently has eight members.
+There are currently three directors in Class III, whose terms of office expire in 2022.
+The three nominees for Class III directors are Laura A. Brege, Stephen R. Davis and Elizabeth A. Garofalo, M.D.

-Each of Dr. Biggar and Mr. Soland is currently a director of the Company who was previously elected by the Company's stockholders.
-Mr. Baker was elected by the Board of Directors to fill a vacancy in December 2015.
-If elected at the annual meeting, each of these nominees would serve until the 2021 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-The terms of the directors in Classes III and I expire at our 2019 and 2020 Annual Meetings of Stockholders, respectively.
-It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
-All of our directors except Mr. Soland attended the 2017 Annual Meeting of Stockholders.
+Each of Ms. Brege, Mr. Davis and Dr. Garofalo is currently a director of the Company who was previously elected by the Company's stockholders.
+If elected at the annual meeting, each of these nominees would serve until the 2025 Annual Meeting of Stockholders and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The terms of the directors in Classes I and II expire at our 2023 and 2024 Annual Meetings of Stockholders, respectively.
+It is the Company's policy to encourage directors and nominees for director to attend the annual meeting.
+All of our directors attended the 2021 Annual Meeting of Stockholders.

-Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
+Directors are elected by a plurality of the votes of the holders of shares present at the meeting or represented by proxy and entitled to vote on the election of directors.
 The three nominees receiving the highest number of affirmative votes will be elected.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares that would have been voted for that nominee instead will be voted for the election of a substitute nominee proposed by the Board of Directors.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH NAMED NOMINEE
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" EACH NOMINEE

-The following table sets forth information as of April 23, 2018 for our directors and executive officers:
+The following table sets forth information as of April 22, 2022 for our directors and executive officers:

 Name Age Position

 Stephen R. Biggar, M.D., Ph.D.
-47 Chairman of the Board and Director
+51 Chair of the Board and Director

-Julian Baker 51 Director
+Julian C. Baker 55 Director

-Laura Brege 60 Director
+Laura A. Brege 64 Director

-James Daly 56 Director
+James M. Daly 60 Director

-Edmund Harrigan, M.D.
-65 Director
+Edmund P. Harrigan, M.D.
+69 Director

-Daniel Soland 60 Director
+Daniel B. Soland 63 Director

+Elizabeth A. Garofalo, M.D.
+64 Director

-Stephen R. Davis 56 Director and President and Chief Executive Officer
+Stephen R. Davis 61 Director and Chief Executive Officer

 Srdjan R. Stankovic, M.D., M.S.P.H.
-61 Executive Vice President, Head of Research and

-Development

-Todd S. Young 46 Executive Vice President, Chief Financial Officer

-Michael J. Yang 56 Executive Vice President, Chief Commercial

-Officer
+65 President

-Glenn F. Baity 47 Executive Vice President, General Counsel, and
+Austin D. Kim 58 Executive Vice President, General Counsel and

 Secretary

+Mark C. Schneyer 48 Executive Vice President, Chief Financial Officer

+Brendan P. Teehan 53 Executive Vice President, Chief Operating Officer and Head of Commercial